yathrib-04/yathrib-04/README.md

 **Software Engineer | Full-Stack Developer | AI Enthusiast**

+As a software engineering student, my passion lies in mastering full-stack development, building scalable web applications, and exploring the potential of AI.
+Driven by curiosity and innovation, I strive to create meaningful solutions while continuously learning and contributing to the evolving technology landscape.
 <!--
 **yathrib-04/yathrib-04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.